Xiaoha-cloud/folder-summary-tool/README.md

 ```

 Both versions successfully:
-1. Counted the total number of items in the main folder
+1. Counted the total number of items in the main folder (4 items)
-2. Identified all subfolders and their contents
+2. Identified the empty subfolder (empty_folder)
-3. Handled the readonly folder correctly
+3. Counted files in the non-empty subfolder (data_folder contains 2 files)
-4. Provided accurate file counts for each subfolder
+4. Correctly identified the two text files in the main folder

 ## Version Comparison